Kernel Metrics and Learning for Borel MDPs: Identifiability and Adaptive Control

 \section{Abstract}

-We consider an average cost stochastic control problem with standard Borel spaces and an unknown transition kernel.
-We do not assume a parametric structure on the unknown kernel.
-We present topologies on kernels which lead to their identifiability and ensures near optimality through robustness to identifiability errors.
-Following this, we present two data-driven identifiability results; the first one being Bayesian (with finite time convergence guarantees) and the second one empirical (with asymptotic convergence guarantees).
-The identifiability results are, then, used to design near-optimal adaptive control policies which alternate between periods of exploration, where the agent attempts to learn the true kernel, and periods of exploitation where the knowledge accrued throughout the exploration phase is used to minimize costs.
+We consider a Markov decision process with standard Borel spaces and an unknown transition kernel under the average cost criterion.
+We do not impose any parametrization on the set of possible kernels.
+To facilitate our analysis, we first develop implication relations between several topologies on kernels defined by pointwise, continuous, or uniform weak convergence; we then review robustness properties on the space of kernels, and finally we establish compactness conditions on the space of kernels.
+Building on this regularity analysis, we then present two data-driven identifiability results; the first one being Bayesian and the second one empirical.
+Our conditions for the Bayesian setting are significantly more relaxed compared with prior work which considered either finite or parametric models, though we do not obtain a rate of convergence.
+Our analysis is asymptotic and builds on measurability in terms of the tail $\sigma$-field of the available information.
+Identifiability results are then used to design near-optimal adaptive control policies which alternate between periods of exploration, where the controller acts according to a policy which is conducive to the identification of the true kernel, and periods of exploitation where the controller's information on the kernel is utilized.
 We will establish that such policies are near optimal.
-Moreover, we will show that near optimality can also be achieved through policies that simultaneously explore and exploit the environment.
-Thus, our primary contributions are to present very general conditions ensuring identifiability, as well as adaptive learning and control which leads to optimality.
-Key tools facilitating our analysis are a general measurability theorem, robustness to model learning, and continuity of expected average cost in stationary policies under Young topology.
+In summary, our contribution is with regard to the general standard Borel setup where there is no apriori parametric representation.